Fred Astaire Biography (Wikipedia)

 Fred Astaire (born Frederick Austerlitz; May 10, 1899 – June 22, 1987) was an American dancer, singer, actor, choreographer, and television presenter.
 He is widely considered the most influential dancer in the history of film.

 His stage and subsequent film and television careers spanned a total of 76 years.
 He starred in more than 10 Broadway and London musicals, made 31 musical films, four television specials, and issued numerous recordings.
 As a dancer, his most outstanding traits were his uncanny sense of rhythm, his perfectionism, and his innovation.
-His favorite and most memorable dancing partnership was with Ginger Rogers, with whom he co-starred in a series of ten Hollywood musicals.
+His most memorable dancing partnership was with Ginger Rogers, with whom he co-starred in a series of ten Hollywood musicals.
 The American Film Institute named Astaire the fifth greatest male star of Classic Hollywood cinema in 100 Years...
 100 Stars.

 Gene Kelly, another renowned star of filmed dance, said that "the history of dance on film begins with Astaire."
 Later, he asserted that Astaire was "the only one of today's dancers who will be remembered."
 Beyond film and television, many dancers and choreographers, including Rudolf Nureyev, Sammy Davis Jr., Michael Jackson, Gregory Hines, Mikhail Baryshnikov, George Balanchine, Jerome Robbins, Madhuri Dixit, and Bob Fosse, who called Astaire his "idol", also acknowledged his influence.

 Fred Astaire Tracks